The Most Probable Transition Paths of Stochastic Dynamical Systems: A Sufficient and Necessary Characterization: Examples and numerical experiments

 Case 1.
 Consider the scalar case of the system with $G=-\theta,~a=\theta\mu$ where $\theta$ and $\mu$ are constants.
 The system turns to

-The solution of \eqref{exp-OU} is called the Ornstein-Uhlenbeck (OU) process \cite{Oks03}, which is used in finance to model the spread of stocks or to calculate interest rates and currency exchange rates.
-It also appears in physics to model the motion of a particle under friction.
+The solution of \eqref{exp-OU} is called an Ornstein--Uhlenbeck (OU) process \cite{Oks03}.
+OU processes are usually used in finance to model the spread of stocks or to calculate interest rates and currency exchange rates.
+They also appear in physics to model the motion of a particle under friction.

 On the one hand, the potential function of the system \eqref{exp-OU}, as in \eqref{potential} satisfies $U''(x) = -\theta$.
 So the OM functional of the system is